 Since 2007, MetroPlan Orlando has ranked retiming and coordinating traffic signals as a top priority to mitigate traffic congestion, make roadways more efficient, and improve air quality and safety.
 Each year, traffic signal timing plans are implemented on selected corridors.

 A Travel Time and Delay Study is conducted on select corridors to collect data such as level of service, travel speeds and travel times before implementing a new signal timing plan.
 A second travel time data collection occurs after the signal timing plan is complete, and benefit-cost calculations are completed for each retimed corridor as well as for the overall retiming program.
-Click on the links below to learn more by looking at the latest version of our Travel Time and Delay Study and the at-a-glance infographic that summarizes the impacts of the retiming program for Fiscal Year 2020-2021.
+Click on the links below to learn more by looking at the latest version of our Travel Time and Delay and Benefit-Cost Study and the at-a-glance infographic that summarizes the impacts of the retiming program for Fiscal Year 2020-2021.

 ITS Master Plan